tommywalkie/sample-godot-rust-app/README.md

 clang -v
 ```

 If working on Windows, there is an additional step depending of the installed Rust toolchain.
-When using `stable-x86_64-pc-windows-msvc`, Visual Studio Build tools is required.
-Otherwise, if using `x86_64-pc-windows-gnu`, a full GNU-compatible environment is required, this can be provided by MinGW (source : _[Reddit](https://www.reddit.com/r/rust/comments/bbychd/why_is_msvc_build_tools_required/ekmdzc9?utm_source=share&utm_medium=web2x)_).
+When using `stable-x86_64-pc-windows-msvc`, Visual Studio Build Tools is required.
+Otherwise, if using `x86_64-pc-windows-gnu`, a full GNU-compatible environment is required, this can be provided by MinGW (more details can be found on _[Working with Rust on Windows](https://github.com/rust-lang/rustup#working-with-rust-on-windows)_).

 Now we can start setting up the workspace.
 One convenient way to split Rust codebase into libraries with each their own purposes would be using [Cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 The motivation here is to isolate Rust scripts and make them significantly smaller, more readable while still being easily testable.